 Saturday Night Worship services were initiated in 1998 to add a contemporary service to the church.
 We continue this contemporary-style service on Saturdays at 6:00 p.m. at the Clayton Community Youth Center (added to the grounds in 2007).
 Present-day Christian music is played by a live band and the format is casual, but you’ll hear the same pastoral message we present on Sundays.

 Memorial Park was also blessed to be able to plant a daughter church (Fountain Park Church) in Cranberry, PA.
 In 2007, the members of Memorial Park Church overwhelmingly voted to disaffiliate with the Presbyterian Church (USA) and unite with the Evangelical Presbyterian Church (EPC).

-In May 2006, Dr. D. Dean Weaver answered the call to be our new lead pastor.
-Formerly, he served as the pastor of Knox Presbyterian Church in Buffalo, New York.
+Since May 2006, under the leadership of Lead Pastor Dr. D. Dean Weaver, Memorial Park continues to experience growth and development of our ministries and outreach.
+Dr. Weaver formerly served as the pastor of Knox Presbyterian Church in Buffalo, New York.
 Dr. Weaver has a Bachelor of Arts in History and Religion from Grove City College, a Masters of Divinity from Pittsburgh Theological Seminary and a Doctorate of Ministry focusing on Expository Homiletics from Gordon-Conwell Theological Seminary.
 For Dr. Weaver, the Word comes first, and everything else follows.
 He has a passion for missions and youth ministry, and enjoys both traditional and contemporary styles of worship.
-Dr. Weaver and his wife Beth have six children, ages 13 to 22, and reside in Ingomar, PA.
+Dr. Weaver and his wife Beth have six children, and reside in Ingomar, PA.

-Our current active membership is approximately 1600.
+Our current active membership is approximately 1,600.